Israel Land Administration: Kahlon's appointment

-On January 21, 2013 prime minister Benjamin Netanyahu appointed former Communications and Welfare Minister Moshe Kahlon as a new ILA chairman.
-Kahlon's candidacy was chosen since he enjoyed public support since he managed to dramatically reduce cellphone bills by setting major reforms at the communications market.
-It was expected that his appointment would contribute to lowering the cost of housing for Israelis as he as a person capable of doing it.
+On January 21, 2013, prime minister Benjamin Netanyahu appointed former Communications and Welfare Minister Moshe Kahlon as a new ILA chairman.
+Kahlon was chosen since he enjoyed public support since he reduced cellphone bills by reforming the communications market.
+It was expected that his appointment would contribute to lowering the cost of housing for Israelis.

 Netanyahu's decision was highly criticized by other politicians since it was taken only two days before the elections.
 The head of the Central Election Committee, Supreme Court Justice Elyakim Rubinstein, barred Israeli media to broadcast the press conference at which the appointment was announced, ruling that it could be regarded as election propaganda, which is banned.
 The Israeli Labor Party leader Shelly Yachimovich said that Kahlon's appointment was illegal since according to law, the ILA chairman is appointed not by PM but rather by the Housing and Construction Minister.
 She filed a petition to the High Court of Justice.